daddydrac/Django2Pro-Container/README.md

 ### Features

-- (Django2)[https://www.djangoproject.com/]: Django v2.2.3 makes it easier to build better Web apps more quickly and with less code
+- [Django2](https://www.djangoproject.com/): Django v2.2.3 makes it easier to build better Web apps more quickly and with less code

-- (Django Rest Framework)[https://www.django-rest-framework.org/]: Django REST framework is a powerful and flexible toolkit for building Web APIs
+- [Django Rest Framework](https://www.django-rest-framework.org/): Django REST framework is a powerful and flexible toolkit for building Web APIs

-- (NGINX)[https://www.nginx.com/]: HTTPS reverse proxy server listening for Gunicorn
+- [NGINX](https://www.nginx.com/): HTTPS reverse proxy server listening for Gunicorn

-- (PostgreSQL)[https://www.postgresql.org/]:  Open source object-relational database system, the auromated build process with Docker will automatically mount & persist the data volumes for you
+- [PostgreSQL](https://www.postgresql.org/):  Open source object-relational database system, the auromated build process with Docker will automatically mount & persist the data volumes for you

-- (pgAdmin)[https://www.pgadmin.org]: pgAdmin is a GUI based management tool for PostgreSQL that allows you to explore, (query) and visualize your database schema internally
+- [pgAdmin](https://www.pgadmin.org): pgAdmin is a GUI based management tool for PostgreSQL that allows you to explore, (query) and visualize your database schema internally

 - JWTs for the front-end